HomeContact UsEventsMeet the TeamOrder Free Guides

 What Should You Expect During the Planning Process?

-The first step in the planning process is to talk with Gloria Albus, our Client Services Coordinator.
-You can call her at 630-871-8778 or request a call here.
-Gloria will ask you a few questions about your planning needs and let you know how our firm works and what to expect.
-If you would like to schedule an initial meeting with an attorney, Gloria will send you a new client information packet, which includes lots of useful information about us—including our fee ranges for planning.
+The first step in the planning process is to contact our office at 630-871-8778 or request a call here.
+Our staff will ask you a few questions about your planning needs and let you know how our firm works.
+If you would like to schedule an initial meeting with an attorney, our staff will send you a new client information packet.

-The packet also includes a Personal Information Worksheet, which will help you start the information gathering process.
-Please go ahead and fill out the worksheet as best as you can and return it to our office prior to your initial meeting.
-In addition, please forward to us any current estate planning documents you have so that we will have an opportunity to review them before we meet.
-The initial meeting is a working meeting, and we want you to get as much out of it as possible.
-Gloria can help you if you have any questions.
+The packet includes a Personal Information Worksheet, which will help you start the information gathering process.
+We request that you fill out the Worksheet and return it to our office prior to your initial meeting.
+Completing the Worksheet prior to the initial meeting allows you to get the most out of the meeting.

-At your initial meeting with either attorney Kirsten Izatt or attorney Bill Deitch, we will gather information about your family, goals, and objectives so we know what is most important to you.
-In addition, we will make sure you understand exactly what would happen under your current plan (whether or not you already have wills and trusts) and whether your current plan meets your objectives.
-We will also discuss public benefits and community resources available for the person with a disability.
-Finally, we discuss fee ranges and present planning options with you so you can make a good decision for your family.
-You will know exactly what your planning fee will be before you decide to retain us as your attorneys.
+At your initial meeting, the attorney, either Bill Deitch or Kirsten Izatt, will gather information about your family, goals, and objectives.
+In addition, the attorney will explain the consequences of your current plan (whether or not you already have wills and trusts) and whether your current plan meets your objectives.
+The attorney will discuss public benefits and community resources that are available to the person with a disability.
+Finally, the attorney will discuss fees and present planning options with you so you can make the best decision for your family.
+You will know exactly what your planning fee will be before you decide to retain our firm.

-Once you have decided what steps to take next, we will work with you to design your plan.
-There may be one or more meetings involved in the design phase of your planning.
-Once your plan is designed and drafted, we schedule time to review everything to make sure it is exactly how you want it to be.
-At the signing meeting, we will go over everything with you—including your trust funding plan.
-Unlike some planners, we have a comprehensive process for making sure all of your accounts are titled properly in your trusts.
+When you are ready to move forward, the attorney will work with you to design your plan.
+The design phase of your planning may involve one or more meetings.
+When your plan is designed and drafted, a call or a meeting will be scheduled to allow you to review your plan.
+Then a signing meeting will be scheduled.
+During the signing meeting, we will go over everything with you—including your funding plan.
+Unlike some planners, we have a comprehensive process for making sure all of your accounts are titled properly.
 You will receive straightforward instructions about what to do next, and we will be available to answer questions.
-We provide you with a CD containing scanned copies of all your documents.
+In addition, we provide you with a thumb drive containing scanned copies of all your documents.